 Why Scorpions Invade Homes

-Scorpions do not prefer living indoors but will come inside if necessity requires it.
+Scorpions do not prefer living indoors but will come inside if necessary.
 What do we mean by this?
 Well, scorpions are often threatened by the environment around them.
 Whether it’s cold temperatures, rainy weather, or a construction project in their natural habitat, these pests are regularly put in harm’s way, which prompts them to flee into nearby homes.

-Another reason a scorpion will invade a home is if their food migrates indoors.
+Another reason a scorpion will invade a home is if its food source migrates indoors.
 If you didn’t know, scorpions live on a diet of insects, arthropods, and other arachnids.
-If their prey feels the need to invade your home, scorpions might follow to keep their bellies full.
+If their prey feels the need to enter your home, scorpions might follow to keep their bellies full.

 The only scorpion in our area that poses a severe risk to human health is the Arizona bark scorpion.
-One sting from this pest elicits immediate pain, swelling, and redness around the affected area.
-Scorpion stings can also lead to difficulty breathing, muscle twitching, nausea, an accelerated heart rate, tingling waves, and high blood pressure.
-If stung by one of these pests, seek immediate medical attention to minimize coming symptoms.
+One sting from this scorpion elicits immediate pain, swelling, and redness around the affected area.
+Scorpion stings can also lead to difficulty breathing, muscle twitching, nausea, an accelerated heart rate, waves of tingling, and high blood pressure.
+If stung by an Arizona bark scorpion, seek immediate medical attention to minimize coming symptoms.

 6 Prevention Tips For Scorpions

 Seal openings in your home’s exterior foundation and around frames using a caulk gun.

 Make sure your window/door screens, weatherstripping, and door sweeps are in good repair.